-We are very careful about how we spend our money.
-We set budgets, we save, and we monitor how much we are spending on a regular basis in order to stay on track.
 Many of us obsess over personal finance.
+We are very careful about how we spend our money—we set budgets, we save and we monitor how much we are spending on a regular basis in order to stay on track.

-But we don’t often show the same self-awareness with our time.
-Why is that the case?
-Time is our most valuable resource, and there is no way to get time back once it is gone.
-As we do with our personal finance, we should obsess over our personal time-ance.
+But we often don’t show the same self-awareness with our time.
+Why is this the case?
+Time is our most valuable resource, and there is no way to get it back once it’s gone.
+As we do with personal finance, we should obsess over personal time-ance.

 Making better use of our time is often discussed in the topic of becoming more productive at work.
-But the truth is, time management is not just instrumental to our work-lives, but also to our social-lives, and personal-lives.
-Time management transcends the limited scope of productivity, as it can give you the freedom to take control of your own life, and to live each day in a rich way.
+But the truth is, time management is not just instrumental to our work life, but also to our social and personal lives.
+Time management transcends the limited scope of productivity, as it can give you the freedom to take control of your life and live each day in a rich way.

-The following are some tips to implement or at least think about as you aim to make the most of your time, each and every day, with an emphasis on optimizing your time with screens.
+The following are tips to implement (or at least think about!) as you strive to make the most of your time each and every day.

-Eliminate: Saying no to the less-important tasks, obligations, hangouts, favors, or time-spenders.
+Eliminate: Say no to the less-important tasks, obligations, hangouts, favors or time-spenders.

-Saying no to an invitation you aren’t excited about, grants you some personal time and allows you to spend your energy towards meaningful events.
+Saying no to an invitation you aren’t excited about allows you time to spend on more meaningful events.

-Saying no to an unimportant favor; just be there when it matters.
+Saying no to an unimportant favor allows you to just be there when it matters.

 - Write blog post draft